Homeland Security, Law Enforcement, And Firefighting Vocational Programs

 Next jobs are possible career after earning Homeland Security, Law Enforcement, and Firefighting certificate/degree.
 The average wage is based on the latest employment and wage data (May 2022) from Bureau of Labor Statistics (BLS).

-The average annual wage of Wind Energy Development Managers career is $141,190 and, for Brownfield Redevelopment Specialists and Site Managers, the average annual income is $141,190.
+The average annual wage of Loss Prevention Managers career is $141,190 and, for Wind Energy Development Managers, the average annual income is $141,190.

 Homeland Security, Law Enforcement, and Firefighting Careers and its Average Wage (as of May 2023)